7 Ways to Stop Eating So Much on the WeekendsArticle posted in: Nutrition

 5. Maintain a meal plan with five small meals a day.

 During the week, you have a routine of waking up early, going to work and working out, which means the weekend can be a chaotic, lawless time for your diet if you don’t adhere to some semblance of a schedule.
 It’s best to stick to your normal eating routine if you want to maintain your weight and healthy eating habits.
 Research published in Eating Behaviors showed that planning to eat three balanced meals and two to three small snacks a day reduced binge eating episodes on a weekly basis.
 Maintaining a solid, healthy eating schedule could help you overcome the urge to cheat on the weekends and won’t leave you yet again wondering how to stop eating so much.
-Stock up on your favorite South Beach snacks so you always have a diet-friendly option on-hand >

 6. Stock your kitchen with the right stuff!